Mint-System/Odoo-Apps-Manufacture/mrp_production_assign_lot/README.rst

 MRP Production Assign Lot
 =========================

-Lookup lot number in incoming moves and assign them to unreserved components.
+Lookup and assign lot numbers in incoming moves and manufacturing orders to unreserved components.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.